From birdies to triple bogeys, golf closely parallels real life as players experience the highs and lows of the game.

-Since 1997, The First Tee has introduced the game of golf and its inherent values to the more than seven million young people.
-On golf courses, in elementary schools and at other youth development organizations, we’ve helped shape the lives of young people from all walks of life by teaching them values like integrity, respect and perseverance through the game of golf.
+On golf courses, in elementary schools and at other youth development organizations, The First Tee helps shape the lives of young people from all walks of life by teaching them values like integrity, respect and perseverance through the game of golf.

-In addition to learning fundamentals of the golf swing and the game, our character education and life skills programs help young people prepare for success in high school, college and life.
+In addition to learning fundamentals of the golf swing and the game, our character education and life skills programs help young people prepare for success at school, at home and in their community.

 - How to manage emotions

 - How to set goals